Tanner3644/the-hockey-game/README.md

 ## Goals

-* Design a functional, aesthetically pleasing game to play with close friends and family
+* Design a functional, fun to play, aesthetically pleasing game, that resembles being an NHL manager
+* Develop the game from a prototype to a finished product that can be played with close friends and family

 ## Components